-Search engines have made it possible for people to research all products online before using it for the first time.
+Search engines have made it possible for people to research all products online before trying.
 User reviews are also displayed in search results, which is proof of its power to influence the decision of your prospective customers who see them as personal recommendations.
 With a single negative review, your business risks losing up to 22% of customers, according to a recent study.

 Although businesses are doing their best to keep the positive reviews coming, certain unavoidable circumstances could result in negative feedback.
-Knowing how to handle these bad reviews will ensure that you stay ahead of your competitors, whether it is on Glassdoor, Yelp, or Google.
+Knowing how to handle these negative reviews positively will ensure that you stay ahead of your competitors, whether it is on Glassdoor, Yelp, or Google.

 Understanding the Impact of Bad Reviews